glucee/OVH/README.md

 ID: Name

 The user could select a PTV ID and a organ ID to calculate, finally a OVH figure will be saved to the same folder.

+# Installation

+pip install -r requirements.txt

+* The script is tested in Python2